 Once your results are ready, here’s how you download your raw data:

 MyHeritage is the most popular family history and DNA service in Europe and now many Americans use it too.
 My family and I have found a lot of matches there.
-Plus, it accepts free uploads from the other three companies.
+Plus, it accepts free uploads from several other companies.
 Use this MyHeritage Upload link.
 Look for Upload DNA Data and click Start.
 Create your free account and follow directions.

 Family Finder is the autosomal DNA test at Family Tree DNA (FTDNA).
 This is the company that started the genetic genealogy business and the only company that offers a full suite of autosomal, Y-DNA, and mitochondrial DNA tests.